 • They must be a minimum of 13 years old on 1st September of the preceding year.

-• Parental consent should be provided to the League Secretary at least 48 hours in advance, so that the Secretary can contact the parent for verification.
+• Parental consent should be provided to a member of the committee at least 24 hours in advance, so that the Secretary can contact the parent for verification.

 Batters Not Wearing Helmets

 Any adult that is hit on the head, whilst not wearing a helmet, shall immediately retire, and not return as a player in that innings.